-While physical distancing may not be as practical for four and five year-olds, the rule of no physical touching should be reinforced.
-Activities will be designed for small groups, and furniture and playing areas should be used to help maintain physical separation.
+While physical distancing may not be as practical for four and five year-olds, the rule of no physical touching will be reinforced.
+Activities will be designed for small groups, and furniture and playing areas will be used to help maintain physical separation.
 Plush toys will be temporarily stored.
 Toys and manipulatives will be reduced where possible while still providing for students a wide variety of play-based learning.
-Additional guidelines based on the success of childcare operations will be reviewed for Kindergarten classes.

-Adapted assessment
+Adapted Assessment